Department of Education

 2/06

-The Washington Post reports that DOGE is feeding Department of Education data into an AI system hosted in Microsoft Azure
+The Washington Post reports that DOGE is feeding Department of Education data into an unidentified AI system hosted in Microsoft Azure.

 2/08

-NBC News reports that Akash Bobba and Ethan Shaotran have admin access to email and had also accessed the backend admin for the Department of Education website.
+NBC News reports that Akash Bobba and Ethan Shaotran have admin access to email at the Department of Education and had also accessed the backend admin for the agency website.

 2/11

-In a court filing, the Department of Education agreed to block DOGE from access to financial aid systems.
+In a court filing, the Department of Education submitted to a consent decree blocking DOGE from access to systems for processing student financial aid.

 2/13